gutkyu/node-xlrd/Readme.md

 	* onDemand :  option to load worksheets on demand.
 		it allows saving memory and time by loading only those selected sheets , and releasing sheets when no longer required.
 		* onDemand = false (default),
-			xlrd.open() loads global data and all sheets, releases resources no longer required
+			xlrd.open() loads global data and all sheets at once, returns the result to callback. there is no need to call cleanup() because internally used resources are automatically released.
 		* onDemand = true (only BIFF version >= 5.0)
-			* xlrd.open() loads global data and returns without releasing resources.
-At this stage, the only information available about sheets is workbook.sheet.count and workbook.sheet.names.
+			* xlrd.open() loads global data and returns without releasing resources. at this stage, the only information available about sheets is workbook.sheet.count and workbook.sheet.names.
-			* workbook.sheet.byName() and workbook.sheet.byIndex() will load or reload the requested sheet if it is not already loaded or unloaded .
+			* workbook.sheet.byName() and workbook.sheet.byIndex() will load the requested sheet if it is not loaded or reload it if unloaded.
 			* workbook.sheets will load all/any unloaded sheets.
-			* The caller may save memory by calling workbook.sheet.unload() when finished with the sheet.
-This applies irrespective of the state of onDemand.
+			* The caller may save memory by calling workbook.sheet.unload() when finished working on the sheet. this applies irrespective of the state of onDemand.
 			* workbook.sheet.loaded() checks whether a sheet is loaded or not.
 			* workbook.cleanUp() should be called at end of node-xlrd.open() callback.
 	* callback : function(err, workbook)